jaiwargacki/ClearDarkSkyDiscordBot/README.md

 ### Getting access to the bot

-Join this server to get access to the bot: https://discord.gg/8EVZpMDaND
+Awaiting premission from site owner to post access to the bot publically.

-Once you have access to the bot, you can dm the bot to get started.

 ### Commands